auth0/auth0-flutter/auth0_flutter/README.md

 #### Renew credentials

-Use a [Refresh Token](https://auth0.com/docs/secure/tokens/refresh-tokens) to renew the user's credentials.
-It's recommended that you read and understand the Refresh Token process beforehand.
+Use a [refresh token](https://auth0.com/docs/secure/tokens/refresh-tokens) to renew the user's credentials.
+It's recommended that you read and understand the refresh token process beforehand.

 ```dart
 final result = await auth0.api.renewCredentials(refreshToken: refreshToken);
 ```

-> 💡 To obtain a Refresh Token, make sure your Auth0 application has the **Refresh Token** [grant enabled](https://auth0.com/docs/get-started/applications/update-grant-types).
+> 💡 To obtain a refresh token, make sure your Auth0 application has the **Refresh Token** [grant enabled](https://auth0.com/docs/get-started/applications/update-grant-types).
 If you are also specifying an audience value, make sure that the corresponding Auth0 API has the **Allow Offline Access** [setting enabled](https://auth0.com/docs/get-started/apis/api-settings#access-settings).

 #### API client errors